cromelex/pages-garden/content/technology/self-hosting/mTLS Cloudflare.md

 The certificate will then be automatically be made available for use for apps such as Chrome, or Home Assistant.
 You might see a pop up asking you to confirm that you wish to use the certificate.
 Go ahead and the app should then load the page/content successfully.

-Firefox Android is unfortunately not compatible with mTLS certificates just yet.
+~~Firefox Android is unfortunately not compatible with mTLS certificates just yet.~~ Firefox Android is finally compatible with mTLS certificates, from version 138 onwards.

 Other apps specifically require you to pick a certificate for use with them.
 You can usually find this option in their settings.
 Personally, I use Immich and the Paperless-mobile apps - both have this set up, where you need to specifically import the cert as a one-off step during the initial configuration.